wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 After the StorSimple Manager service is up and running, you will need to get the service registration key.
 This key is used to register and connect your StorSimple device with the service.

-Perform the following steps in the Management Portal.
+Perform the following steps in the Azure Management Portal.

 [AZURE.INCLUDE [storsimple-get-service-registration-key](../../includes/storsimple-get-service-registration-key.md)]